Evilazaro/APIM-Accelerator/docs/README.md

 # Documentation Index

-Welcome to the Azure API Management Landing Zone Accelerator documentation!
+Welcome to the Azure API Management Accelerator documentation!
 This comprehensive guide will help you understand, deploy, and customize the accelerator for your organization.

 ## 📚 Documentation Structure